videomorph-dev/videomorph/README.md

 ## Licensing and Patents

-VideoMorph is licensed under Apache License Version 2.0, more info at [http://www.apache.org/licenses/](http://www.apache.org/licenses/)
+VideoMorph is licensed under [Apache License Version 2.0](http://www.apache.org/licenses/).
-Following the idea of [python-video-converter](https://github.com/senko/python-video-converter) VideoMorph only uses the [ffmpeg](http://ffmpeg.org) binary, so, VideoMorph doesn't need to be licensed under LGPL/GPL
+Following the idea of [python-video-converter](https://github.com/senko/python-video-converter), VideoMorph only uses the [ffmpeg](http://ffmpeg.org) binaries, so, it doesn't need to be licensed under LGPL/GPL.

 ## Authors and Contributors